zcattacz/alasql_wiki/Errors.md

 # Error processing

-AlaSQL work in two modes:
+AlaSQL worsk in two modes:
 * with error trapping
 * without error trapping

-To turn on error trapping mode you can assign ```true``` to ```errorlog``` option:
+To turn error trapping on by setting `errorlog` to `true` in [`alasql.options`](alasql options)
 ```js
     alasql.options.errorlog = true; // Log or throw error
 ```

-After that, AlaSQL won't trows error, but you can check for error codes in callback function, like here:
+Now AlaSQL won't trow errors, but you can check for error codes in callback function, like here:
 ```js
     alasql.options.errorlog = true;
     alasql('SELECT 1/0',[],function(res,err) {